GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Hardware is the part you can replace.
-Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
+> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
+The economics of the situation were against it.
 >
-> ~ *Jim Horning*
+> ~ *Vannevar Bush*

 ---
 ## 🏎 Quick Facts